dabit3/next.js-amplify-workshop/README.md

 Open __pages/\_app.js__ and make the following updates:

-Import the `useState` and `useEffect` hooks from React as well as the `Auth` and `Hub` classes from AWS Amplify:
+1. Import the `useState` and `useEffect` hooks from React as well as the `Auth` and `Hub` classes from AWS Amplify:

 ```js
 import { useState, useEffect } from 'react'
 import { Auth, Hub } from 'aws-amplify'
 ```

-Next, in the `MyApp` function, create some state to hold the signed in user state:
+2. In the `MyApp` function, create some state to hold the signed in user state:

 ```js
 const [signedInUser, setSignedInUser] = useState(false)
 ```

-In the `MyApp` function, create a function to detect and maintain user state and invoke it in a `useEffect` hook:
+3. In the `MyApp` function, create a function to detect and maintain user state and invoke it in a `useEffect` hook:

 ```js
 useEffect(() => {